 Maine Divorce Procedures

-Preliminary Injunction in Maine Divorce Procedure
+Preliminary Injunction in Maine Divorce Procedures

-Highlights of Maine Divorce Procedure
+Highlights of Maine Divorce Procedures

 If the Defendant signs the acceptance of service and this is submitted to the court, it can be said that the Defendant has accepted the service.
 If the service is done by the Defendant, then it can be done in person or by mail.
 However, if the Sheriff does the service, then it is the responsibility of the Sheriff to report to the court that the documents have been personally served.
 In this case, there is no necessity of any signature of the Defendant.